 You don’t have to be a professional drama person to be involved in theatrical events at College.
 There are play and musicals staged throughout semester.
 Enthusiasts are encouraged to get involved in acting, singing or dancing in the chorus, working backstage on lighting or make-up, or playing in the orchestra.

 Drama is a great way to make friends at College and to meet people at neighbouring colleges.
-The Women’s College drama group, the Phoenix Players, stages two plays a year and the College also has an annual Fresher Revue, a light-hearted satire of College and University life.
-Students can participate in Intercol plays and musicals, and in SUDS (Sydney Uni Drama Society) productions.
-Whether you’re interested in serious drama or comedy, there are plenty of opportunities to express yourself theatrically, and bask in dramatic success at the cast wrap-up party!
+The Women’s College drama group, the Phoenix Players, stages two plays a year and students can participate in Intercol plays and musicals, and in SUDS (Sydney Uni Drama Society) productions.
+Whether you’re interested in serious drama or comedy, there are plenty of opportunities to express yourself theatrically.

 Music is a special part of life at the Women’s College.
 College offers many opportunities for the musically able or musically interested to express their abilities and explore their talents.

-There’s the annual College Cabaret and Revue – both of these include singing and instrumental music – and let’s not forget the College jazzband or choirs, and the Intercol Orchestra.
+There’s the annual College Cabaret, which includes singing and instrumental music – and let’s not forget the College jazzband or choirs, and the Intercol Orchestra.
 Every year our talented music and drama students compete for the the prize in the intercollege performing arts challenge, the coveted Palladian Cup.

 There’s always music at College on special occasions.
 Performance opportunities include Formal and Academic Dinners and special events with alumnae and guests.
-The College has several soundproof practice rooms with pianos, and the gracious Main Common Room holds a beautiful grand piano.
+The College has several soundproof practice rooms with pianos in the new Sibyl Centre, and the gracious Main Common Room holds a beautiful grand piano.
 Its excellent acoustics make it a favourite performance space for musicians.